PaxInstruments/t400-electronics/documentation/manual.md

 ## Screens
 ### Default screen

 On device boot the screen should default to the image below.
+NOTE: The "NoTC" in this graphic need to be changed to "----".

 ![Primary Screenshot](screenshot-default-big.png?raw=true)

-* Thermocouples default to NoTC
+* Thermocouples default to ----
 * Ambient temperature sensor shows --.-C
 * Reading interval is one second
 * Battery is empty